mattcg/language-subtag-registry/README.md

 This project will be updated as the registry changes.
 Non-breaking updates will result in the patch version number being bumped.

-Run `make update` to force an update from the latest official IANA-hosted version.
+Run `npm run import` to force an update from the latest official IANA-hosted version.
 The registry file format is converted to JSON automatically and the files in `data/` are updated.

 If there are changes, please make a pull request.